 “Content marketing is defined as a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience—and, ultimately, to drive profitable customer action.”

 It’s likely that more and more brands are getting closer and closer to actually aligning content production to the buyer’s journey.
 The pressure to do so varies depending on the industry.

 Many aren’t all the way there yet, but they’re generally moving in that direction.

-With more time, energy and effort being invested on content production at the top of the funnel by brands, the buyer’s journey, and content production have started to move into equilibrium.
+With more time, energy, and effort being invested in content production at the top of the funnel by brands, the buyer’s journey, and content production have started to move into equilibrium.

 Unfortunately, the tactics and budgets used for paid content distribution are still in alignment with historical content production.

 This means that with the alignment of content production to the present-day buyers’ journey, paid distribution use is or soon will be in complete disequilibrium.

 According to eMarketer, last year’s total digital ad spend was projected to be close to $60 billion with over 95.5% of that coming from B2C industries.
 Retail alone accounted for 22%.